Epidemiology (MSc, PGDip and PGCert)

 Gain a prestigious MSc in Epidemiology by distance learning

-The Epidemiology modules are delivered through provision of interactive learning materials supplied on CD-ROM, supported by practical workbooks and textbooks.
-Students are actively encouraged to participate in web-based discussion boards.
+The Epidemiology modules are delivered primarily through interactive learning materials (on CD-ROM or downloadable online), supported by practical workbooks and textbooks.
+Students are actively encouraged to participate in online discussion forums through the School’s online learning site Moodle.
+Personalized feedback is provided to students on assignments and students undertaking a project are assigned personal supervisors.
 Training is also provided in the use of statistical software.

 Summary of key dates